Property Appreciation Calculator India (2026) – Forecast Future Worth

 Net Growth vs. Gross Growth

 When calculating appreciation, don't forget to subtract the interest paid on your home loan.
-If your home appreciates at 8% but your loan interest is 9%, your net capital growth is actually negative unless rental income buffers the gap.
+If your home appreciates at 8% but your loan interest is 9%, your net growth is actually negative unless rental income buffers the gap.

 Focus: Debt Coverage